AdaCore/training_material/courses/codepeer/010_codepeer.rst

   A task accesses a potentially shared object without holding a lock and this object is also referenced by some other task.
 The message is associated with places where the object is referenced in the absence of any lock, or with non-overlapping lock configuration

 mismatch protected access
   A task references a potentially shared object while holding a lock, and this object is also referenced by another task without holding the same lock.
-Messages are associated with the second task’s references
+Messages are associated with the second task's references

 -------------------------
 Race Condition Examples